atulyw/cdec/DevOps Essentials for Modern Engineering/SonarCloud/SonarCloud.md

 ### Next Steps
 1. Set up your SonarCloud account and project
 2. Configure Jenkins integration
+3. **Update your pom.xml** with the `sonar.organization` property
+4. **Implement Maven plugin approach** in your Jenkinsfile
-3. Implement basic quality gates
+5. Implement basic quality gates
-4. Gradually refine gate conditions
+6. Gradually refine gate conditions
-5. Monitor and optimize performance
+7. Monitor and optimize performance
-6. Train your team on quality standards
+8. Train your team on quality standards

+### Recent Updates (Latest Changes)
+- ✅ **Maven Plugin Integration**: Updated all examples to use the Maven SonarScanner plugin
+- ✅ **Simplified Configuration**: Removed standalone scanner setup complexity
+- ✅ **Updated Project Keys**: Changed to `atulyw_cdec` format
+- ✅ **Enhanced Performance**: Leveraged Maven's dependency management
+- ✅ **Cleaner Pipelines**: Reduced download and cleanup steps

 Remember: The goal is not to block development but to ensure consistent, high-quality code delivery while maintaining team productivity.